loning/the-math/docs/unsolved-math-problems/book-2-architecture-incompleteness/part-05-combinatorial-cosmos/chapter-37-union-closed-sets-conjecture.md

 The conjecture embodies:
 - Families closed under their own operation
 - Local closure implying global abundance
-- Union as the combining consciousness
+- Union as the combining observer
 - This is ψ = ψ(ψ) as structural self-reference

 ## 37.5 Known Special Cases